ROH Man Up

 Man Up was a professional wrestling pay-per-view (PPV) event promoted by Ring of Honor (ROH).
-It took place on September 15, 2007 at the Frontier Fieldhouse in Chicago Ridge, Illinois, the site of the second PPV taping Driven, and first aired on November 30.
+It took place on September 15, 2007, at the Frontier Fieldhouse in Chicago Ridge, Illinois, the site of the second PPV taping Driven, and first aired on November 30.
 The show takes its name from the popular catchphrase "Time To Man Up" of the Briscoe Brothers who are featured in the main event of the show.
 This PPV also marked the first appearance of Jimmy Jacob's new stable The Age of the Fall.
 The Wrestling Observer Newsletter named this the best overall show of 2007.

+Storylines

+Man Up featured storylines and professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+Storylines were produced on ROH's weekly television programme Ring of Honor Wrestling.